 - what may trigger a relapse from remission

 - why some patients relapse and others do not

 - what the long term prognosis is

 - how to cure TTP

 The purpose of Answering TTP Foundation is to help find answers to TTP by funding TTP research, connecting patients and supporters, and providing education and support.

 TTP affects a small and geographically dispersed population.
 Join the international Answering TTP community today for supportive newsletters, and to learn about peer, virtual, and face-to-face support initiatives.
 Each person touched by TTP brings further insight and strength to the community.

 Printer Friendly Versions

-Note: German and Spanish translations are also available HERE, but they have been generously completed by volunteers and the accuracy of the content has not been validated.
+Note: German and Spanish translations (older version) are also available HERE, but they have been generously completed by volunteers and the accuracy of the content has not been validated.
 The content is intended for informational purposes only, and is not meant to substitute consultation from a recognized health professional.